-If the determination of the provost and vice president for academic affairs is in favor of tenure, the provost and vice president for academic affairs forwards the faculty member's name to tthe president for presentation to the Board of Visitors as a candidate for tenure.
+If the determination of the Provost and Executive Vice President for Academic Affairs and, if applicable, the Executive Vice President for Health Sciences are in favor of tenure, the Provost and Executive Vice President for Academic Affairs forwards the faculty member's name to the President for presentation to the Board of Visitors as a candidate for tenure.

+For faculty with appointments in the Macon & Joan Brock Virginia Health Sciences, the Executive Vice President for Health Sciences reviews tenure applications and submits recommendation to the Provost and Executive Vice President for Academic Affairs who then presents the recommendation to the President.
+The President delegates the Provost and Executive Vice President for Academic Affairs to present the President’s recommendation to the Macon & Joan Brock Virginia Health Sciences Board of Directors for review and endorsement and, if endorsed, the faculty member’s is presented to the Board of Visitors for approval as a candidate for tenure and, if endorsed, the faculty member’s is presented to the Board of Visitors for approval as a candidate for tenure

 The Board of Visitors will act on the case according to the schedule in the Teaching and Research Faculty Handbook of the year in which it is being taken up.
 Upon approval of the Board of Visitors, the faculty member is offered a tenure contract for the coming year.

-If the determination of the provost and vice president for academic affairs is against tenure, the faculty member is notified according to the schedule in the Teaching and

-Research Faculty Handbook that a terminal contract will be offered for the ensuing year.
+If the determination of the Provost and Executive Vice President for Academic Affairs is against tenure, the faculty member is notified according to the schedule in the Teaching and Research Faculty Handbook that a terminal contract will be offered for the coming year.

-The faculty member may request, within two weeks, that the president review a negative decision of the provost and vice president for academic affairs.
-The president should make a decision on the review within one month.
-If the president upholds the decision of the provost and vice president for academic affairs, the faculty member may request a further review by the Board of Visitors or its designated committee within two weeks.
+The faculty member may request, within two weeks, that the President review a negative decision of the Provost and Executive Vice President for Academic Affairs.
+The President should make a decision on the review within one month.
+If the President upholds the decision of the provost and Executive Vice President for academic affairs, the faculty member may request a further review by the Board of Visitors or its designated committee within two weeks.
 (Refer to the policy on Communications with the Board of Visitors for procedural information.)
 The decision of the Board of Visitors or its designated committee is final.

 Copies of the recommendation by all committees, chairs, deans, and the provost shall be provided to the faculty member being considered for tenure.
-The faculty member will be provided opportunity to correct any factual misinformation in such recommendations by placing a letter in his or her tenure file at any stage, or up until March 1 to the Provost (November 22 for faculty hired mid-year).
+The faculty member will be provided the opportunity to correct any factual misinformation in such recommendations by placing a letter in their tenure file at any stage, or up until March 1 to the Provost.

-The above procedures at the departmental and college level may be suitably adapted for faculty members who hold interdisciplinary or interdepartmental appointments.
-The adapted procedures should be recommended by the promotion and tenure committee of the college or colleges involved and approved by the dean or deans and the provost and vice president for academic affairs.
-Procedures above the college level will be the same as designated above in all cases.
+The above procedures at the departmental and college/school level may be suitably adapted for faculty members who hold interdisciplinary or interdepartmental appointments.
+The adapted procedures should be recommended by the promotion and tenure committee of the college/school or colleges/schools involved and approved by the dean or deans and the appropriate executive vice President.
+Procedures above the college/school level will be the same as those designated above in all cases.

 Pre-Tenure Review

-The concept of a major review of faculty performance is intended to serve the purpose of giving the faculty member a clear indication of progress toward tenure and to offer constructive suggestions for self-improvement.
+The comprehensive, three-year review of faculty performance is intended to serve the purpose of giving the faculty member a clear indication of progress toward tenure and to offer constructive suggestions for self-improvement.